 Try these steps…

-- Make decreases in food portions gradually—a sudden, big decrease is unhealthy and unpleasant
+- Make decreases in food portions gradually.
+A sudden, large decrease can be unhealthy and unpleasant.

 - Feed a weight loss food for dogs.
 These diets contain more of certain nutrients like fiber to help your dog feel full, and they’re designed to be nutritionally complete and balanced at lower portions.
-Decreasing the portion of a standard food could result in malnourishment because in addition to less calories, your dog would receive less essential nutrients, vitamins, and minerals.
-Weight loss foods prevent this problem
+Dramatically decreasing the portion of a standard food for an extended period of time could result in malnourishment—because in addition to fewer calories, your dog would receive less than their daily requirement of essential nutrients, vitamins, and minerals.
+Weight loss foods prevent this problem.

 Try one of these wholesome weight-loss recipes